-The agricultural produce - milk thistle seeds and yellow acacia seeds - is presented within the Company's inventories, on line "herbs", and wheat is presented within finished goods, on line "agricultural produce".
-Agricultural produce is subsequently measured according to the requirements of IAS 2 Inventories.
+The agricultural produce -yellow acacia seeds - is presented within the Company's inventories, on line "herbs" and is subsequently measured according to the requirements of IAS 2 Inventories.

 Gains on losses on measurement of agricultural produce at fair value, less sales costs, are recognized in the statement of comprehensive income (within profit or loss for the year) when incurred and are stated within "other operating income/(losses), net".